A cast-iron grill can provide superior heat retention and distribution, and a naturally non-stick surface.

 Keep Your Grill Seasoned with a High-Quality Oil

-Remember all you need to season your grill properly is obviously cooking oil, a spray bottle, paper towel, and a good grill brush like this Grillart Grill Brush and Scraper.
+Remember all you need to season your grill properly is cooking oil, a spray bottle, a paper towel, and a good grill brush like this Grillart Grill Brush and Scraper.

 After seasoning your grill, leave it to cool for roughly fifteen minutes, then apply another layer.